UCLOrengoGroup/cath-tools/docs/build.md

 ## Running the Build Tests

 Once you've built the binaries, run the build tests to sanity check the build.
-From the root directory of the project, run `build-test` and confirm that all tests pass.
+Run `bin/build-test` in the build directory and confirm that all tests pass.
+(Alternatively, `cd` into the build directory and run `ctest`, with `-j [N]` for parallelism.)

-(if you mistakenly run build-test from elsewhere, you'll get lots of `check_required_files_exist` errors).

 If your machine has Perl, you can also try running the Perl tests (which includes a run of `build-test` as one of the tests):